• News

 Valued at USD 56.7 billion, the Hanwha Group (formerly, the Korea Explosives Company) is primarily known for its insurance, energy, and finance businesses.
 However, its subsidiary, Hanwha Aerospace, is South Korea’s leading arms manufacturer.
 Dubbed the “Lockheed Martin of Asia,” the company has raked in billions from “ongoing global geopolitical crises,” according to Time magazine.

 Last March, the conglomerate’s philanthropic arm, Hanwha Foundation of Culture, signed a memorandum of understanding with Paris’s Centre Pompidou to launch a Korean outpost in early 2025, tentatively named the Centre Pompidou Hanwha Seoul.
-As reported in The Korea Times, the USD 21 million deal with the museum consists of a four-year licensing right to the Pomidou’s trademark.
+As reported in The Korea Times, the USD 21 million deal with the museum consists of a four-year licensing right to the Pompidou’s trademark.
 Set to open in Seoul’s iconic 63 Square building, which is also Hanwha’s headquarters, the forthcoming museum plans to exhibit works by acclaimed artists from the Pompidou’s collection.
 The museum project marks the French institution’s latest international expansion, following similar agreements with AlUla in Saudi Arabia and Jersey City in the United States.

 The most recent partner in this initiative, Hanwha has come under scrutiny for its ties to Elta Systems and Elbit Systems, Israeli arms manufacturers that supply military weapons to the IDF such as unmanned aerial vehicles, artillery, munitions, and electronic warfare technology.
 Elbit Systems, in particular, has long garnered criticism from pro-Palestinian and antiwar activists.